glegoux/jekyll-tech-blog/src/_posts/2021-04-20-time-management.md

 # Go Further

-This article is only an introduction of time management applied for oneself.
+This article is only an introduction of time management.
 But the situation can be **more complex**.
 For example, if you could need to think the time management for other people, if you are: